facade/flare-client-js/docs/6-resolving-bundled-code.md

 };
 ```

+The plugin will not run when compiling in webpack's development or watch modes.

 ## Manually uploading your sourcemaps

 We don't have any UI in the Flare dashboard for uploading your sourcemaps.
 You can, however, upload it manually or with a script that runs after you've bundled your assets.